Future-House/paper-qa/README.md

 ### How is this different from LlamaIndex?

 It's not that different!
 This is similar to the tree response method in LlamaIndex.
-I just have included some prompts I find useful, readers that give page numbers/line numbers, and am focused on one tasks - answering technical questions with cited sources.
+I just have included some prompts I find useful, readers that give page numbers/line numbers, and am focused on one task - answering technical questions with cited sources.

 ### How is this different from LangChain?